kangarko/docs/docs/guides/configuration/settings.md

 ---
 title: Settings
-description: A comprehensive guide to configuring the base settings of MineBot for optimal performance and customization.
+description: Configuring the base settings of MineBot for optimal performance and customization.
 ---

 # Settings

 Welcome to the settings guide for `MineBot`.

-This section provides detailed instructions on how to configure the base settings to tailor MineBot to your specific needs and ensure optimal performance.
+Here, you'll learn how to configure MineBot to your specific needs.

 ??? quote "Related Configuration File"
     - `configuration/settings/config.yaml`